-WICO Working Capital Position
+Working Capital Position

-WICO was in a negative working capital position as of September 30, 2020, with current assets of \$10.4 million and current liabilities of \$10.7 million.
-Current liabilities include an outstanding liability of payments in lieu of taxes ("PILOT"), amounting to \$8.7 million, due to the Government.
+WICO was in a negative working capital position as of September 30, 2021, with current assets of \$4.8 million and current liabilities of \$52.8 million.
+Current liabilities include outstanding liability of payments for direct borrowing from banks amounting to \$42.4 million and payments in lieu of taxes ("PILOT"), amounting to \$9.3 million, due to the Government.
+WICO's loan with Banco Popular de Puerto Rico was repaid by WICO in June 2022, with the issuance of the Port Facilities Revenue Bonds.
 WICO's management expects the PILOT liability to decrease with the renovation of the historic property located in Estate Catherineberg.
-With the passage of Act 8053 authorizing the Government to purchase the historic property, the PILOT balance will be reduced by the value of repairs and improvements to the Estate Catherineberg property.
+Act 8053 authorizes the PILOT balance to be reduced by the value of repairs and improvements to the Estate Catherineberg property.